snhobbs/DetectiveBuckPasser/README.md

 You play as Detective Buck Passer in his first text based adventure game.
 The developers would like to claim this design choice opens up a more imaginative world.
 The truth of why there is no animation probably falls closer to these inbreds never being able to color in the lines.

-There has been a murder at an apartment block in the Bowery, it is up to Buck Passer to do what he does best: mess up the crime scene to push the body onto another department so he doesn't have to do the paperwork.
+There has been a murder at an apartment block in the Bowery, it is up to Buck Passer to do what he does best: mess up the crime scene to push the body onto another task force so he doesn't have to do the paperwork.

 <center>